ccbs-stradl/mdd-symptom-gwas/mdd-symptom-gsem.md

 # Multivariable LDSC estimation

 We list out the munged sumstats for AGDS/PGC and ALSPAC/UKB and unify them with sample and population prevalences, using the symptom reference from the sumstats filename.
+Sumstats were munged using effective sample size, so we substitute `0.5` as the sample prevalences.
 We then calculate the multivariable LDSC genomic covariance matrix and write it out as deparsed R code.
 We use deparsed code instead of R data object serialization (`save()` or `saveRDS()`) so that the data can be inspected with a text editor to check that it does not contain individual-level data before being committed to the version control system.
 A simple caching strategy is employed to check whether the covariance structure already exists and, if so, to parse it rather than re-running the LD score calculation.

+AGDS+PGC and ALSPAC+UKB sumstats

 ```r
 covstruct_prefix <- 'agds_pgc.alspac_ukb.covstruct'